-The student must arrange for the mental health professional who evaluated the student to contact the assistant to the vice president of student services, under the direction of the vice president of student services.
-Because the student's contact with the professional is confidential, the student will be requested to sign a release form permitting the mental health professional to disclose the evaluation to the assistant to the vice president of student services, under the direction of the vice president of student services.
+The student must arrange for the mental health professional who evaluated the student to contact the vice president of student services.
+Because the student's contact with the professional is confidential, the student will be requested to sign a release form permitting the mental health professional to disclose the evaluation to the vice president of student services.

-The mental health professional will be asked to provide his or her opinion about:
+The mental health professional will be asked to provide his or her opinion about